Search

 Food & Drink

 While certain activities such as visiting remote parks and secluded, paradise islands are a high cost in Tanzania, you’ll be pleased to know that food is not among them.
-The average daily spend on food in Tanzania is $13 (30,500 TZS), but if you stick to local diners and delicious African street food you can easily pick up meals for just a couple of dollars.
-A three-course meal at a mid-range restaurant, however, will cost around $21 (50,000 TZS).
-A local beer costs around $1(2,500 TZS), and a 0.33-litre bottle of water costs about $0.29 (660 TZS).
+You can easily pick up fantastic local diners and delicious African street food for just a couple of dollars.

 Transport

 The cheapest way to travel around Tanzania is by bus.
 Public mini-buses, also called dala-dalas, service almost everywhere you want to go which cost between 100 and 150 TZS for a journey.
 Coaches serve longer journeys and cost more for the added comfort.
-Taxis do not use meters in Tanzania, so make sure you agree a price before setting off, short trips start at 2000 TZS.
+Taxis do not use meters in Tanzania, so make sure you agree on a price before setting off; short trips start at 2000 TZS.
 A cheaper option is to travel small distances in a tuk-tuk.
-Our group tours to Tanzania have all your transport included.
-Depending on your chosen itinerary, our groups tours in Africa use a combination of private vehicles, flights and our own overland trucks.
-Our custom-built overland trucks were designed to enable you to travel in comfort, equipped with charger points, ample storage and large sliding windows to take in the stunning landscapes you pass by.

 Tipping & costs in Tanzania